 You’d probably have heard of the term ‘lucid dreaming’ before.
-In fact, it is a dream phenomenon that captivates many who don’t quite understand what it means.
+In fact, lucid dreaming is a dream phenomenon that captivates many people who don’t quite understand what it means.

-In lucid dreams, the dreamer becomes aware that they are dreaming while still in the dream state.
-This awareness allows them to sometimes control aspects of their dream, from flying through the sky to creating entire dream worlds.
+In summary: in lucid dreams, we become aware that we are dreaming while still in the dream state.
+This awareness allows us to sometimes control aspects of our dream.
+This can range from flying through the sky to creating entire dream worlds!

 In this article, we’ll explore what lucid dreams are, their benefits, techniques to achieve them, and common myths surrounding them.